EHS 609 – Guided Introduction to EMS Research [2-3] [Instructor Approval Required]

-The goal of this course is to prepare students to understand epidemiologic research concepts and methods in order to apply them to the field of emergency health services.
+The goal of this course is to prepare students to understand epidemiologic research concepts and methods in order to apply them to the field of emergency and disaster health systems.
 In this course, students will learn about the “tools” (e.g., theories, methods, and concepts) that public health practitioners commonly use to answer epidemiologic questions.
 Students will apply these tools to critique and design epidemiologic research studies and respond to disasters and disease outbreaks.
 The format for this course is a combination of independent and interactive education: lectures, reading, and assignments are done individually, and students will participate in interactive discussion groups and seminars.

-EHS 630 – Issues Analysis and Proposal Writing [3] [Offered Spring Semesters]
+EDHS 630 – Issues Analysis and Proposal Writing [3] [Offered Spring Semesters]

 This course provides students with the opportunity to do an in-depth analysis of a current issue of the student’s choice in emergency healthcare and present a project proposal based on this issue.
 The semester will begin with issues discussion and proceed rapidly into the methods, mechanics, and style considerations required for the construction of a viable/fundable proposal.